fbpx

 Mini Christmas trees generally don’t require fertilizer or plant food in the first month or two.
 Potted Christmas trees can be fed with all-purpose plant food or with an organic houseplant fertilizer.
 You can also use a starter fertilizer when transplanting the mini tree outdoors.

-Mini christmas tree
+mini christmas tree

 Some fresh mini christmas trees are living potted trees while others are freshly-cut trees.